 - Buttermilk.
 Don’t have buttermilk?
 See the notes below for how to easily make your own.

 - Egg Wash.
-Egg wash is simply 1 egg + 1 tbsp water mixed well.
+Egg wash is simply 1 egg + 1 tablespoon water mixed well.

 Ingredients for perfectly sweet lemon glaze